Zitzeronion/Swalbe.jl/paper/paper.md

 Upon contacting the authors it should be possible to have access to a working version of the described approach.

 Wilczek et al. used [**DUNE**](https://www.dune-project.org/) to study the dynamics of an ensemble of sliding drops in ref. [@PhysRevLett.119.204501].
-DUNE is a software suite written in *C++* that solves partial differential equations with a grid based approach.
+DUNE is a software suite written in *C++* that solves partial differential equations with a grid based approach [@sander2020dune].
 Of course DUNE is not limited to the problem of thin film flows, interested readers may visit the projects home page.

 Another open source package with similar functionality that is or, given the last publication added, was used to solve thin film problems is [**oomph-lib**](http://oomph-lib.maths.man.ac.uk/doc/html/index.html).